 Florida International University

 FIU offers bachelor's and master's degrees in mass communication for those interested in broadcasting.
 For Spanish-speaking students, FIU provides a journalism master's degree program taught totally in Spanish.
-Journalism programs at SJMC are approved by the Accrediting Council on Education in Journalism and Mass Communications.
+Journalism programs at the School of Communication and Journalism are approved by the Accrediting Council on Education in Journalism and Mass Communications.

-Students can complete this program with a concentration in journalism and take courses in news reporting, visual storytelling and media management.
+Students can complete this program with a concentration in journalism and take courses in news reporting, visual storytelling and globalized media.
 Coursework helpful for a broadcasting career could include multi-ethnic reporting, television and news gathering.
 FIU encourages students to earn practical experience through internship opportunities.

-The master's degree in mass communication at Florida International University has 3 program tracks specifically geared toward Spanish speakers and those interested in reporting on issues important to Latinos.
+The master's degree in communication at Florida International University has two program tracks specifically geared toward Spanish speakers and those interested in reporting on issues important to Latinos.
 The Spanish language in multimedia journalism track is taught in Spanish.
 The Latin American and Caribbean studies track combines Latin American political science and survey classes, which are taught in English, with courses from the Spanish-language master's in journalism program.
-The Spanish - English language journalism track could be helpful for Spanish-speaking students who want to increase their skills for both English and Latino broadcast media markets.

 Two more schools in the Miami area have degree programs related to broadcasting.
-An A.S. program in broadcasting is available at City College - Fort Lauderdale, which is about 32 miles north of Miami.
-Additionally, Lynn University in Boca Raton, about 46 miles north of downtown Miami, offers undergraduate and graduate degree programs in multimedia that include courses in broadcast writing, editing and performance.
+An A.S. program in broadcasting is available at City College - Fort Lauderdale, which is about 28 miles north of Miami.
+Additionally, Lynn University in Boca Raton, about 42 miles north of downtown Miami, offers a bachelor's degree in multimedia journalism.